List of Oz characters (created by Baum): Nimmie Amee

-Nimmie Amee is the Munchkin maiden whom the Tin Woodman once loved in The Wonderful Wizard of Oz.
-She was not named until The Tin Woodman of Oz, as Nick Chopper never went to find her after the Wizard gave him a "kind" but not a "loving" heart, until that novel's protagonist, Woot the Wanderer, encouraged him to do so.
+Nimmie Amee is the Munchkin maiden whom the Tin Woodman once loved in The Wonderful Wizard of Oz (1900).
+She was not named until The Tin Woodman of Oz (1918), as Nick Chopper never went to find her after the Wizard gave him a "kind" but not a "loving" heart, until that novel's protagonist, Woot the Wanderer, encouraged him to do so.

 In The Wonderful Wizard of Oz, the Tin Woodman tells Dorothy Gale and the Scarecrow that the lady was a servant for an old woman who did not wish her to marry, and so sought the aid of the Wicked Witch of the East to place a spell on him that caused him to cut himself up with his axe while carrying on his livelihood.
 In The Tin Woodman of Oz, this was retconned, and in Nick's new telling, she was directly enslaved by the Witch herself.

 Nimmie Amee was aware of the spell, which occurred gradually, and was not bothered by his condition and still wished to marry him, but he lost interest when he lost his heart (In Wizard, he lost his heart after his head; in Tin Woodman, he lost his head last and the Witch ran around with it in her arms).
 Soon a soldier named Captain Fyter also wooed the lady, and the Witch dealt him the same blow, and he sought help from the same tinsmith, Ku-Klip.
 Fyter's head and parts of Nick and his body were incorporated into Chopfyt, a new person, through the use of magic glue found in the Witch's house.
 Ku-Klip was unable to find one arm, so he fashioned one out of tin.
 In this way, Chopfyt reminded her of both the men she loved, and she married him, and Baum presented them as a happy couple at the end of the novel, although Princess Ozma forbade Ku-Klip from ever doing such a thing again.

-This character is totally absent in the 1939 musical film.
+Nome King

+The Nome King (also referred to as Roquat, and later Ruggedo) is the evil and humorously stubborn ruler of an underground kingdom inhabited by the race of gnome minions, creatures who are half human and half rock.
+His mountain stands between the Land of Oz and the Land of Ev and is separated from both these two countries by the vast Deadly Desert.
+He appears in Ozma of Oz (1907) and several of the sequel Oz books.
+His evil plans usually involve kidnapping the rulers of Oz or taking over the universe.
+Even after he is deposed and defeated in Tik-Tok of Oz (1914), he continues to make trouble for the inhabitants of Oz and all the Ozians in general.
+After a number of attempts on Oz's peace and happiness in Ruth Plumly Thompson's Kabumpo in Oz (1922), The Gnome King of Oz (1927) and Pirates in Oz (1931), he meets his final canonical fate in Handy Mandy in Oz (1937).